dom96/Aporia/readme.markdown

 # Aporia

+**Note:** As of 2018 Aporia is considered obsolete.
+Most of the Nim community has switched to VS Code instead.
+Feel free to use Aporia, but know that it may not be maintained anymore.

 Aporia is an IDE for the Nim programming language.
 Aporia uses GTK as the default toolkit, and the gtksourceview for the text editor component.